 Students may provide a range of different options to resolve the computer and software issues.
 When considering placement within the bands, consideration should be given to the appropriateness and number of the issues discussed.
-Potential issues may include:
+Potential solutions may include:

-- · consistent operating systems across all computers - standardised software across all computers - use of a deployment server and strategy to automate installation across all computers - introduction of a consistent endpoint protection solution to ensure up-to-date anti-malware software and central management of it - cloud-based solutions such as Microsoft 365 or Google Docs - capable students may well provide a diverse solution that utilises products from multiple vendors depending on use in the business (for example, Windows-based PCs for most users but Apple computers for design staff)
+- provision of company laptops to all staff - implementation of mobile device management (MDM) software such as Microsoft Intune to manage remote devices - recommendation of a consistent web conferencing platform such as Microsoft Teams or Zoom - introduction of a consistent endpoint protection solution to ensure up-to-date anti-malware software and central management of it - cloud-based solutions such as Microsoft 365 or Google Docs - softphone telephony to extend company phones to all remote users

+Capable students may well provide a diverse solution that utilises products from multiple vendors depending on use in the business.